Nilabha5000/Space-Invaders/read.md

 - Port the game to a cross-platform environment.

 ## Credits
-- Designed and implemented by [Your Name].
+- Designed and implemented by Nilabha.
 - Inspired by the classic arcade game "Space Invaders."

 ## License